dimircea/avr-usart/README.md

 ========
 This library requires C++11.
 To use it with the Arduino IDE, a compiler flag needs to be added.
 Navigate to your `arduino\hardware\arduino\avr` folder and edit the `platform.txt` file by adding the `-std=gnu++11` flag at the end of the line `compiler.cpp.flags=...`.
 Then save the file, restart Arduino IDE and you are ready to go.

-If Arduino IDE is not used, the F_CPU constant needs to be defined.
-It specifies the MCU frequency (actually the crystal/oscilator frequency) in Hertz.
+If Arduino IDE is not used, the `F_CPU` constant needs to be defined.
+When using Arduino IDE you need not to do this, and actually you are adviced to skip this definition.
+This constant specifies the MCU frequency (actually the crystal/oscilator frequency) in Hertz, and is used internally for various real-time purposes.
 For example, with a 16MHz oscillator/crystal this is defined as:
 ```
 #define F_CPU 16000000L
 ```

 You may use this site [AVR Baud Rate Calculator](http://wormfood.net/avrbaudcalc.php) to have an overview of the frequencies versus baud rates compatibility, since not all baud rates works well with all possible MCU speeds.

-The global `USART/USARTn`, n = { ,, 2, 3}, objects allows you to use the USART communication.
+The global `USART/USARTn`, n = { 1, 2, 3}, objects allows you to use the USART communication.
 The following methods are available:

+* `void void begin( const uint32_t baud, uint16_t rxBuffMaxLen, UsartModeEL mode)` - start communication with a specified baud rate, receive buffer length (default = 64bytes) and communication mode (asynchronous normal, asynchronous double speed which is also the default value, and synchronous modes).
+Communication mode parameter (`mode`) requires values from `UsartFrameLengthEL::xxx`.
+* `void setFrameLength( UsartFrameLengthEL frameLength)` - spoecify frame length (supports: 5bits, 6bits, 7bits and 8 bits).
+Use `UsartFrameLengthEL::xxx` as parameter.
+* `UsartFrameLengthEL getFrameLength()` - read the currently used frame length
+* `void setStopBit( UsartStopBitEL stopBit)` - set the stop bits number ( supports: 1bit and 2bits).
+Use `UsartStopBitEL::xxx` as parameter.
+* `UsartStopBitEL getStopBit()` - reads the currently used stop bits number;
-* `void setBaud( const unsigned long baud)` - set the Communication Baud Rate
+* `void setParity( UsartParityEL parity)` - set the parity mode (supports: none, even and odd).
+Use `UsartParityEL::xxx` as parameter.
+* `UsartParityEL getParity()` - reads the currently used sparity mode
 * `void writeByte( uint8_t ub)` - write a single byte of data
 * `void writeBytes( uint8_t* data, const uint16_t dataLen)` - write a set of bytes
 * `void write( const char* data)` - write a String ( char pointer not String object!)